selabs-ur1/VV-ESIR-TP1/answers.md

 ## What other artifacts were derived from this mechanized specification?

-From this, they have provide a verified executable interpreter and type checker.
+From this, they have provided a verified executable interpreter and type checker.

 ## How did the author verify the specification?